MalefactorIX/Damage-Processing-System/Faust/RoE.md

 Note: Hybrid Raycast rounds also must be compliant with these regulations in order to be permitted.

 [If you fail compliance]
 If you believe your weapon(s) to be compliance, they can be approved by region moderation after review.
 Otherwise, use of an unsanctioned weapon will be treated as a T3 deployment of armaments.
-In extreme cases, it will be treated as a T4 deployment which is an immediate combat ban.
+In extreme cases, it will be treated as a T4 deployment.
 If your weapon is considered non-compliant, you can request a review of the affected equipment and this section will be updated accordingly.

 You will be notified of any non-compliant equipment should it be deemed necessary.